 What is Endometriosis?
 Why should you care?

-Definition: Endometriosis is a women’s condition where tissue similar to the lining of the uterus is found elsewhere in the body – mainly in the abdominal cavity thus causing chronic pelvic pain, heavy bleeding and infertility.
+Definition: Endometriosis is a women’s disorder where tissue similar to the lining of the uterus is found elsewhere in the body – mainly in the abdominal cavity thus causing chronic pelvic pain, heavy bleeding and infertility.
 It is clinically described as a chronic illness but not a terminal illness – where life threatening complications have not set in.

 The exact cause of endometriosis isn’t known, and there are several theories regarding the cause, although no one theory has been scientifically proven.
 However, one of the oldest theory is that Endometriosis is caused by retrograde menstruation, in which fragments of menstrual endometrium are refluxed through the fallopian tubes into the peritoneal cavity (Sampson, 1927).